 In April 2001, the Sola family broke ground on the site where the South Pier Inn is located today.
 Construction continued through the following winter, and in May 2002, the Duluth hotel opened for business.
 Following its grand opening, the South Pier Inn received national acclaim, drawing media attention from such notable sources as the Minneapolis Star Tribune and the New York Post.
 In December 2013, the South Pier Inn was awarded “Property of the Year” by the Minnesota Lodging Association.
+To date, the South Pier Inn is the only Duluth hotel to receive this award.
 We look forward to continuing our tradition of excellence and providing our guests with a truly unique waterfront lodging experience.

 The South Pier Inn strives to deliver an unforgettable lodging experience by providing first-class amenities and exceptional service in a breathtaking location.
 Season after season, we aim to serve as our guests’ home-away-from-home, as they experience everything Duluth has to offer.

 The family-owned South Pier Inn provides a wonderful boutique lodging experience in a breathtaking location on Duluth’s scenic waterfront, at the foot of the famous Aerial Lift Bridge.
 Each of our 20 waterfront suites offers premium amenities including whirlpools, fireplaces, private balconies, exceptionally soft linens, plush robes and binoculars.
-Complimentary WIFI and continental breakfast are offered to our guests.
-Our well-appointed guest rooms provide an economical option for budget-minded travelers and business guests.
+In addition, our well-appointed guest rooms provide an economical option for budget-minded travelers and business guests.
+Complimentary WiFi and fresh continental breakfast are offered to our guests.
+Our convenient location adjacent to Canal Park puts you in easy walking distance of great dining, shopping and entertainment options.

 The Sola family, longtime residents of Park Point, had a vision for the land that the inn is built on.